Over 300 charged from more than 40 states: What we know about the "unprecedented" Capitol riot arrests

 Common charges

-Acting U.S. Attorney Michael Sherwin said last month that prosecutors would move away from charging the easily identifiable "internet stars" who appeared in photos and on social media and begin to build more complicated conspiracy cases related to militia groups' coordination during the attack.
+Acting U.S. Attorney Michael Sherwin said in January that prosecutors would move away from charging the easily identifiable "internet stars" who appeared in photos and on social media and begin to build more complicated conspiracy cases related to militia groups' coordination during the attack.
 So far, at least 18 have been charged with conspiracy, a charge that alleges they coordinated with others to commit an offense.

 More than 20 have been charged under a destruction of government property statute.
 During proceedings for two of those defendants, the government said their crimes amounted to "terrorism" — an allegation that is not itself a charge but could influence prison sentences if the men are found guilty.

-The FBI told CBS News earlier this month that 40 people have been arrested for assault on law enforcement officers.
+The FBI told CBS News in February that 40 people have been arrested for assault on law enforcement officers.
 The crime carries penalties ranging from one to 20 years, depending on the circumstances of the assault.
 Federal prosecutors have also charged at least 195 alleged rioters with "restricted building or grounds" charges.

 How many have extremist affiliations?